-So long as the Advisory Agreement has not been terminated (including by means of non-renewal), the Special Limited Partner, a wholly owned subsidiary of Starwood Capital, will hold a performance participation interest in the Operating Partnership that entitles it to receive cash allocations (or Operating Partnership units at its election) from our Operating Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined in the prospectus related to our public offering).
+So long as the Advisory Agreement has not been terminated (including by means of non-renewal), the Special Limited Partner, a wholly owned subsidiary of Starwood Capital, will hold a performance participation interest in the Operating Partnership that entitles it to receive cash allocations (or Operating Partnership units at its election) from our Operating Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined in the Operating Partnership's limited partnership agreement).
 Such allocations will be paid annually and accrue monthly.
-During the year ended December 31, 2023, the Special Limited Partner did not earn a performance participation allocation as the return hurdle was not achieved.
+During the year ended December 31, 2024, the Special Limited Partner did not earn a performance participation allocation as the return hurdle was not achieved.